Ashif4354/AutomateTalentely/output/Automate Talentely by DG v5/_README.txt

 # Good Internet connectivity with less interruption is recommended
 # 400MB of free RAM is recommended
 # Modification of json files is not appreciated
+# The application may stop on rare occasions due to exceptions , so just restart the app to continue

 # Close all Background process for less interruptions
 ##----------------------------------------------------------------#